dere-w4eyt/realgorilla-browser/README.md

 Open the APK to install

 🧩 Extensions
-RealGorilla Browser has a built-in extension system.
-Visit the Extensions Store to browse available extensions.
+Visit the Extensions Store to browse, submit, and review extensions.
+All submissions are automatically scanned with VirusTotal.

 Install an Extension
 Download a .zip from the store